Terradue/doc-developer-sandbox/source/start/sandbox.rst

 - Choose as **Certificate Format** the PEM,

   - *(Alternative)* Choose as **Certificate Format** the PEM (Unencrypted key).
-In this case you won't prompted for the passphrase each time you will use the Certificate (it is in general not recommended)
+In this case you won't prompted for the passphrase each time you will use the Certificate

 - Type the certificate passphrase that you chose during the registration, when prompted,